-Speaking of savings, you can start those savings right now, by entering your RUN subscription at a full 44% off the cover price!
-Just complete the coupon below or mail the postpaid card opposite.
-Be assured of getting every issue of RUN, every month to add value and enjoyment to every hour you spend with your computer.
+Speaking of savings, you can start those savings right now, by entering your RUN subscription at a full 44%

 MANY EXCLUSIVE FEATURES

 In addition, RUN's Telecommunicating Workshop brings you all the latest developments in the fast-growing sphere of telecommunications for your Commodore, with special emphasis on efficient, error-free use.
 In the education area, RUN's exclusive Resource Center shows you the many new and exciting ways your Commodore can be used for education both at home and in the classroom.